Luther Kirk

-Early years
+Early life

 Kirk was born on November 7, 1996, in Garland, Texas.
 He attended Garland High School, and played quarterback and safety for their football team.

 As a senior, he completed 87-of-165 passing attempts, throwing for 1,160 yards and 12 touchdowns, while also posting 93 carries for 798 rushing yards and five touchdowns.

 College career

 Kirk accepted a football scholarship from Illinois State University.
 As a freshman in 2015, he appeared in 10 games as a backup safety, making a total of 18 tackles and 4 passes defensed.

 As a sophomore in 2016, he played in all 12 games, finishing the year with 15 defensive tackles and leading the team with 9 special teams tackles.

 Kirk stayed in school, but left the football team in 2017, returning for Spring 2018 workouts.
 He was named team captain that year, and started all 11 games at the safety position.
 His five interceptions tied for first in the Missouri Valley Football Conference (MVFC).
 He also placed second on the team with 61 tackles, and was named first-team all-conference at the end of the year.

 As a senior in 2019, he started all 15 games at strong safety, leading the team with 89 tackles, while also making 6 passes defensed, 3 sacks and one forced fumble.
 He was named an AFCA FCS Coaches' and HERO Sports FCS All-America first-team selection and earned STATS FCS All-America second-team honors.